SkyLined/BugId/README.md

     asSymbolServerURLs
       list of symbol server urls.
     fApplicationRunningCallback()
-      function that gets called when the application is started or resumed by the debugger.
+      fApplicationRunningCallback is called when the application starts and after exception analysis is finished for continuable exceptions that are not considered a bug.
+In the later case, fExceptionDetectedCallback is called when the application is paused to do the analysis.
+It indicates the application has started or been resumed.
+If you want to add some timeout to your testing, the timeout should probably start/resume when this callback gets called.
     fExceptionDetectedCallback()
-      function that gets called when an exception was detected in the application and is being analyzed to determine if it is a bug or not. fFinishedCallback(oErrorReport)
+      fExceptionDetectedCallback is called when an exception that requires some analysis is detected in the application.
+If you added some timeout to your testing, you may want to pause it when this callback is called and resume it when fApplicationRunningCallback is called after the analysis is finished.
+    fApplicationExitCallback(),
+      Called when (any of) the application's "main" process(es) terminates.
+      When you start an application using BugId, the "main" process is the first process created.
+When you are attaching to processes, these are the "main" processes.
+Note that this callback is not called when any other process (spawned by these "main" processes, or one of their children) is terminated.
+If you want to detect application termination, you may want to use this callback to do so.
+For instance, some of Microsoft Edge's processes have a tendency to terminate for no apparent reason, breaking whatever you were doing.
+    fFinishedCallback(oErrorReport)
-      function that gets called when the application terminated cleanly (in which case oErrorReport is None) or when it has been terminated after a bug was detected (in which case oErrorReport contains information about the bug).
+      fFinishedCallback gets called when all processes for the application have terminated cleanly (in which case oErrorReport is None) or when a bug is detected (in which case oErrorReport contains information about the bug). fInternalExceptionCallback(oException)
-    fInternalExceptionCallback(oException)
-      function that gets called when an internal error happens in BugId code.
+      fInternalExceptionCallback is called when there is a bug in BugId itself.
-      This can be used to save an error report in case BugId is running unattended.
+      If you want to make sure BugId is working as expected, you may want to use this callback.
+If it gets called, you can file a bug at (here)[https://github.com/SkyLined/BugId/issues].
+Please add as many
+      details from the exception object passed in the argument as you can.

 Please note that either `asApplicationCommandLine` or `auApplicationProcessIds` must be provided and that they are mutually exclusive.
 Also note that the